top of page

 The Full Story

-With One Voice is a spiritual documentary on mysticism that Temple directed, photographed, and edited in 2009.
-Narrated by Peter Coyoye, it won numerous awards and is distributed worldwide by Kino Lorber.
-It can currently be seen on Amazon Prime Video.
+In 2009, Temple directed, photographed, and edited With One Voice, a spiritual documentary on mysticism, narrated by Peter Coyote.
+It won numerous awards and is distributed worldwide by Kino Lorber, available on Amazon Prime Video.

-Throughout the 2000s, Temple produced musical documentaries and electronic press kits for Grammy nominated singer-songwriter Gretchen Peters (Woman on the Wheel) and also several short films for the prolific singer-songwriter Tom Russell (Hearts on the Line, Don’t Look Down, & California Bloodlines.)
-These films were distributed on DVD by the artists and by their record labels (HighTone Records, Shout Factory.)
+During the 2000s, Temple produced musical documentaries and electronic press kits for Grammy-nominated singer-songwriter Gretchen Peters and also several short films and promotional videos for singer/songwriter Tom Russell.
+One of these won best documentary at the Moab Film Festival.
+These were distributed on DVD by HighTone Records and Shout Factory.

-In between these longer films, Temple has produced thirty five short documentary films highlighting the inductees of the Utah Aviation Hall of Fame at the Aerospace Heritage Museum of Utah.
-These films are seen on kiosks at the museum and on the museum's website
+Additionally, Temple has produced thirty-five short documentary films highlighting the inductees of the Utah Aviation Hall of Fame at the Aerospace Heritage Museum of Utah, viewable on museum kiosks and website.

 Let’s Work Together